anushkau/SQLChallenge/README.md

 # SQLChallenge

-This repo hosts my solutions to SQL case studies from Data With Danny.
+This repository has my solutions to SQL case studies from Data With Danny.
 Shoutout to Danny Ma for these insightful challenges! 👋🏻

 Each folder includes:
 - README: Problem statement & datasets